snjoetw/py-synology/README.md

 # py-synology
-Python API for Synology Surveillance Station
+Python API for Synology Surveillance Station.
+This is used in [Home Assistant](https://home-assistant.io) but should be generic enough that can be used elsewhere.

 ## Install